tianocore-docs/edk2-CCodingStandardsSpecification/5_source_files/README.md

 There are really no reasons for in-line assembler to be used in EDK II code.
 The only exceptions in this case are largely associated with the lowest level Architectural Protocols.
-Using in-line assembly language deviates against the Scope rules defined in Section 1.3 "Scope" because it is an extension to standard C. This.
+Using in-line assembly language deviates from the Scope rules defined in Section 1.3 "Scope", because it is an extension to standard C.

 ### 5.1.10 Do not use #pragma, except for #pragma pack (#).